seppmail/SEPPmail365/Readme.md

-# SEPPmail Exchange Online Module
+# SEPPmail Microsoft 365 and Exchange Online Module

 ## General

-This module helps customer and partners to smootly integrate the SEPPmail-Appliance (SMA) with Exchange Online (ExO).
+This module helps customer and partners to smoothly integrate the SEPPmail-Appliance (SMA) with Exchange Online (ExO).

 ## Prerequisites

-The module only works on Windows PowerShell 5.1 (64Bit).
+The module only works on Windows PowerShell 5.1 (64Bit), because it depends on the ExchangeOnlineManagement Module which currently works also only on Windows PowerShell 5.1.

 ## Functionality